random-forests/tensorflow-workshop/extras/sentiment_analysis/tutorial.md

 [NLP](https://en.wikipedia.org/wiki/Natural_language_processing)
-tasks it's very important to preprocess your data and to choose a good way to represent it, we're not going into details about how doing it in the best way possible, since this could be another complete tutorial, instead we're just going to describe how we did for this particular problem.
+tasks it's very important to preprocess your data and to choose a good way to represent it, we're not going into details about how doing it in the best way possible (this could be another complete tutorial), instead we're just going to describe how we did for this particular problem and other known popular approaches.

 #### Preprocess the Data